rhel-labs/learn-katacoda/networking-basics/finish.md

 # In this lab you have:
 * Been introduced to NetworkManager (`nmcli`)
 * Configured a new connection with a dynamic IP using DHCP
-* Modifyed this connection to have a static IP
+* Modified this connection to have a static IP
 * Configured the DNS server settings for this connection

 # Related Resources: